Each day several people Google “Is Rwanda Safe for Americans?”

 - You have armed security outside of every larger supermarket, bank, hospitals, larger hotels, vehicles are searched when you enter into a larger shopping center.

-- The Minority Muslim Population and Christians live in relative Harmony here.
+- In Rwanda he Minority Muslim Population and Christians live in relative Harmony here.
 Islam in the past has been declared a religion favorable to Rwanda since most Muslims did not partake in the Genocide of 1994.

 - There have been no Terrorist Attacks in Rwanda as in the USA and in parts of Europe.